-Institutional Class Shares.
+The Fund offers Institutional Class shares.
 Institutional Class shares are offered for sale at NAV without the imposition of a sales charge or Rule 12b-1 distribution fee.
-Institutional Class shares are subject to a shareholder servicing fee at an annual rate not to exceed 0.15% of a Fund's average daily net assets, attributable to Institutional Class shares.
-Currently, the shareholder servicing fee authorized is 0.11%; however, the fee may be increased to 0.15% of a Fund's average daily net assets attributable to Institutional Class shares are offered primarily to institutions such as pension and profit sharing plans, employee benefit trusts, endowments, foundations, corporations and high net worth individuals.
+Institutional Class shares are offered primarily to institutions such as pension and profit sharing plans, employee benefit trusts, endowments, foundations, corporations and high net worth individuals.
 Institutional Class shares may also be offered through certain financial intermediaries that charge their customers transaction or other distribution or service fees with respect to their customer's investments in the Fund.
 Pension and profit sharing plans, employee trusts and employee benefit plan alliances and "wrap account" or "managed fund" programs established with broker-dealers or financial intermediaries that maintain an omnibus or pooled account for the Fund and do not require the Fund to pay a fee, generally may purchase Institutional Class shares, subject to investment minimums.